 What is BOTOX®?

 BOTOX® is an injectable medication that can be used to treat certain types of wrinkles.
 The injection contains a purified protein that relaxes the muscles in the treatment area.
-BOTOX® can also be used in the treatment of some medical conditions, including excessive sweating and chronic migraine.
+BOTOX® can also be used to treat some medical conditions, including excessive sweating and chronic migraine.

 What to Expect During Treatment